 Take Preparatory Steps

-Before you start the upgrade, it is strongly recommended to take the following steps:
+Before you start the upgrade, it is strongly recommended taking the following steps:

-- Check that the account under which you plan to run the setup has local Administrator rights.
+- Check that the account under which you plan to run Netwrix Auditor setup has the local Administrator rights.

 - Back up Netwrix databases – these are all Audit databases, Integration API database, and others (their default names start with Netwrix).
 For that:

 - Start Microsoft SQL Server Management Studio and connect to SQL Server instance hosting these databases.

 - In Object Explorer, right-click each Netwrix database and select Tasks → Back Up.